lammps/lammps/doc/src/Developer_grid.rst

 based on the size of the stencil used to map values to the grid (charge in the case of PPPM).
-The lo and hi arguments of the *set_shift_atom()* method are the minimum shift in the low direction and the maxmium shift in the high direction, assumed to be the same in each of the 3 dimensions.
+The lo and hi arguments of the *set_shift_atom()* method are the minimum shift in the low direction and the maximum shift in the high direction, assumed to be the same in each of the 3 dimensions.
 The shifts should be fractions of a grid cell size with values between 0.0 and 1.0 inclusive.
 The default values are both 0.0.
 See the src/pppm.cpp file for examples of these